 Remember hardworking Dayita and her roaming children?
 Their story also serves as an example of the powerful gift of education.

-One day, some staff members from a local Gospel for Asia-supported Bridge of Hope center met Dayita and her family.
+One day, some staff members from a local GFA World-supported Child Sponsorship Program center met Dayita and her family.
 Upon hearing of her struggle and seeing the condition of the family, the staff members offered Dayita’s 7-year-old daughter, Kasni, the chance of a lifetime: the opportunity to go to school.

 That day changed the course of Dayita and Kasni’s family: The cycle of poverty and illiteracy began to break.

-At the Bridge of Hope center, Kasni began learning skills that will empower her to escape poverty, subjects such as arithmetic, science, language skill and history.
+At the Child Sponsorship Program center, Kasni began learning skills that will empower her to escape poverty, subjects such as arithmetic, science, language skill and history.
 She also had opportunities to learn about art, dance, respect and self-discipline.
 She thrived in her new environment, and her joy spread to her family.

 Dayita had never dreamed she would be able to send her daughter to school, yet now her little Kasni was developing and growing into a bright young student.
 Kasni’s future would hold more hope than her own had held at age 7, and hopefully Kasni would be spared from many of the trials Dayita had experienced from her illiteracy.

-The Bridge of Hope center impacted the family in additional ways, too.
+The Child Sponsorship Program center impacted the family in additional ways, too.
 Kasni received a nutritious meal every school day, which helped ease the financial burden of the family.
-She and the other Bridge of Hope students participated in health awareness programs and medical checkups, and all their books and school supplies were provided by the center.
+She and the other Child Sponsorship Program students participated in health awareness programs and medical checkups, and all their books and school supplies were provided by the center.
 In addition, special programs were held regularly to help cultivate students’ social skills and character.

 Kasni continued to care for her younger siblings for a portion of the day, and with her new skills of respect and responsibility, she was better equipped in her role as an elder sister.